designAmitaujas/scpl_team_privacy_policy/privacy-policy.md

+Privacy Policy for SCPL TEAM

-Effective Date: June 6, 2024
+Effective Date: 07/06/2024

 Introduction

-This Privacy Policy explains how the SCPL TEAM app, designed and developed by Amitaujas LLP for SCPL Organisation, collects, uses, and protects information from users.
-By using the SCPL TEAM app, you agree to the collection and use of information in accordance with this policy.
+Welcome to the SCPL TEAM app.
+This app is developed for SCPL, a coaching institute organization dedicated to helping students prepare for competitive exams.
+This app is designed and developed by Amitaujas LLP for SCPL Organisation.
+The SCPL TEAM app is designed for the staff members of SCPL to facilitate various administrative and educational tasks, including staff details, student attendance, and scheduling.
+Your privacy is important to us, and we are committed to protecting your personal information.
+This Privacy Policy explains how we collect, use, and share information when you use our app.
 Information We Collect
 Personal Information:

-Login Credentials: We collect your username and password provided by SCPL for secure access to the App.

-Profile Information: Includes your name, subjects taught, and class schedules as part of your teaching role at SCPL.

-Usage Data: Information on how you use the App, including features accessed and time spent on the App.
+Staff Details: When staff members log in to the SCPL TEAM app, we collect personal information such as name, email address, phone number, and employee ID.
+Attendance Data:
+We collect attendance data of students attending lectures, which includes the date and time of attendance and the respective staff member marking the attendance.
+Schedule Information:
+We collect and display time schedules for teachers, which include class timings, subjects, and other related information.

-How We Use Your Information
+How We Use the Information

-To Provide and Maintain the Service: Ensure the App functions correctly and provide the necessary support.
+Personal Information:
+To authenticate and authorize staff members to access the app.
+To manage and maintain staff records.
+Attendance Data:
-To Manage Your Account: Authenticate your login credentials and manage your profile information.
+To track and manage student attendance records.
-To Improve the App: Analyze usage data to improve the App’s features and user experience.

-Data Sharing and Security
+To generate attendance reports for administrative purposes.
+Schedule Information:
+To display accurate class schedules to teachers and staff members.
+To facilitate the organization and planning of classes and lectures.
+Sharing of Information

-Data Sharing: We do not sell, trade, or otherwise transfer your personal information to outside parties.
-All data is securely maintained within the SCPL Organisation.
+We do not share your personal information with third parties except in the following circumstances:

-Data Security: We implement a variety of security measures to protect your personal information.
-However, no method of transmission over the Internet or method of electronic storage is 100% secure.
+With your consent: We may share information with your consent or at your direction.
+For legal reasons: We may share information to comply with applicable laws, regulations, legal processes, or governmental requests.
+To protect rights and safety: We may share information to protect the rights, property, and safety of SCPL, our users, or others.
+Data Security
+We implement appropriate security measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
+These measures include encryption, access controls, and secure storage.
+Data Retention
+We retain personal information for as long as necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.

-Your Data Rights
+Your Rights

-You have the right to:
+You have the following rights regarding your personal information:

-Access and Update Information: View and correct your personal information within the App.
-Delete Information: Request deletion of your personal information, subject to legal and operational requirements.
+Access: You can request access to your personal information that we hold.
+Correction: You can request correction of inaccurate or incomplete personal information.
+Deletion: You can request the deletion of your personal information under certain circumstances.
+Objection: You can object to the processing of your personal information under certain circumstances.
-Restrict Processing: Limit how we use your data under certain circumstances.
+Restriction: You can request the restriction of processing your personal information under certain circumstances.
+To exercise these rights, please contact us using the contact information provided below.
 Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the effective date.
+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+You are advised to review this Privacy Policy periodically for any changes.
 Contact Us
 If you have any questions about this Privacy Policy, please contact us at:

-SCPL
+SCPL TEAM
+Vadodara
-Email: design@amitaujas.com
+design@amitaujas.com

+Conclusion
-By using the SCPL TEAM app, you acknowledge that you have read and understood this Privacy Policy.
+By using the SCPL TEAM app, you agree to the terms of this Privacy Policy.
+We are committed to protecting your privacy and ensuring the security of your personal information.
+Thank you for being a part of SCPL.